 The primary purpose of the Application to Candidacy (ATC) is to serve as a useful planning document for the student and the student’s committee, as well as to indicate to the Graduate School the student’s intended degree date.
 This is usually submitted when only one or two semesters remain in your study plan.
 The Application to Candidacy includes a summary of courses that are yet to be applied toward the degree.
 The following additional points should be noted with regard to the Application to Candidacy:

-Informal courses usually include Independent Study, Individual Problems, and Special Topics courses, which are taught on an informal basis and do not have formal catalog descriptions.
-These courses require a complete narrative description which includes the signatures of the student, instructor, and the Director of Graduate Studies.
-A copy of this form must be included with the student's Application to Candidacy for each such informal course taken for credit.
+Informal courses usually include Independent Study and Individual Problems, which are taught on an informal basis and do not have formal catalog descriptions.
+Graduate Internships are also considered Informal coursework.
+These courses require a complete narrative description which includes the signatures of the student, instructor/supervisor, and the Director of Graduate Studies/Coordinating Instructor.
+For Ph.D. students, a copy of the Individual Problems form or Graduate Internship Proposal form must be included with the student's Application to Candidacy for each such informal course taken for credit.

-Satisfactory progress requires a minimum cumulative GPA of at least 3.0 A student is placed on probation if his or her GPA falls below 3.0 at the end of any grading period.
+d) Satisfactory progress requires a minimum cumulative GPA of at least 3.0.
+A student is placed on probation if his or her GPA falls below 3.0 at the end of any grading period.

 Four years from the first registration date in the graduate program, excluding approved leaves of absence.